comp426-2022-spring/a99-enif/README.md

 ## Introduction
 This website is intended to serve as a COVID-19 dashboard.
 Users can see COVID-19 statistics for the U.S., and log into an account to see statistics for their state.

-## Planned Features
+## Features
-- Sign up page: including name, city, state
+- Sign up page: including username, email, password.
+User would choose a state for their preffered statewide info.
-- Info to include: cases, deaths, recovered, areas where COVID is spreading fast-
+- Info to include: cases, deaths, recovered, hospitialzed number
 - Show nationwide info before logging in, add state info after logging in
-- List counties with highest or lowest rates

 ## Team members
 - Abraham: Design lead